Particular/docs.particular.net/transports/sql/connection-settings.md

 snippet: sqlserver-custom-connection-factory

+> [!NOTE]
-NOTE: If opening the connection fails, the custom connection factory must dispose the connection object and rethrow the exception.
+> If opening the connection fails, the custom connection factory must dispose the connection object and rethrow the exception.

 WARNING: When using custom schemas or catalogs, ensure the connection returned by the connection factory is granted sufficient permissions for the endpoint to perform its operations.